YosefLab/CZI-Immuneaging/README.md

 ## <a name="processing"></a> Data Processing

-This section documents the pipeline for data processing that will be performed by the Yosef group members.
+This section documents the pipeline for data processing (post-alignment processing of libraries and sample-level integration).
+Data processing can be performed by data owners in a sandbox environment (on a local machine), which allows to fine tune configurations.
+One such configurations are curated by a data owner, they can be uploaded to the S3 bucket into a queue, from which a system admin from the Yosef group will execute the processing (based on the configurations provided by the data owners).

 ### <a name="processing_prerequisites"></a> Prerequisites

-Download anaconda with python >= 3.7...make sure your anaconda is in the path etc.
+First, Download anaconda with python >= 3.7.

-...explain about the .yml files and versioning and why we use it...
+Second, get the .yml file of the latest version of the python environment from <a href="https://github.com/YosefLab/Immune-Aging-Data-Hub/tree/main/envs">here</a> (i.e. immune_aging.py_env.*.yml where * is the latest version available), and use it to set up a new conda environment via terminal.

-For example,..
+For example:
 ```
-conda env create -f iadh.v1.march_2021.yml
+conda env create -f immune_aging.py_env.v1.yml
 ```
-This will create a new environment under `$CONDA_PREFIX"/envs/iadh.v1.march_2021"`
+This will create a new environment under `$CONDA_PREFIX"/envs/immune_aging.py_env.v1.yml"`

-install cell ranger..

-download reference genome, link to 10x

-adding keys to the config files - (1) if adding keys that should not affect on versioning then update VARIABLE_CONFIG_KEYS in the processing files...
-(2) otherwise it will automatically generate a new version etc.. but need to make sure the script is backwards compatible...

-### <a name="processing_sample"></a> Processing a single sample
+### <a name="processing_libraries"></a> Processing libraries

 The script `run_processing_pipeline.py` will...